harishmaddali/harishmaddali/README.md

 # Hi, I'm Harish 👋

 > I'm an Engineer from India who loves tinkering with tech.
-Currently in Founder Mode, tokenmaxxing my way to build unbound.
+Currently in Founder Mode, tokenmaxxing my way to build Uno.

 ## Current Projects: